Before You’re Awarded A Grant

 How can I find a scholar for my project?

-Contact your local college or university, library or museum.
-You can also contact the HI office for help in finding a scholar for your topic.
-Another resource is the HI Speakers Bureau roster, posted on the HI web site.
-Members of the HI board of directors might also be able to help identify a scholar for your project.
+In addition to contacting your local college/university, library, or museum, you may also reach out to the HI staff for help in finding a scholar.
+Another resource is the HI Speakers Bureau roster, located on the HI website.
+Members of the HI Board of Directors may also be able to help identify a scholar for your project.
+All of us involved with HI are willing to help connect you!

 An independent evaluator is a requirement of an HI major grant, and a fee of $200 plus auto travel expenses can be paid out of the grant funds.
 Ideally the evaluator will be familiar with and traveling within the community in which the HI-funded event is to be held.